- 19 Feb 2026

 The stations had random reconnections.
 I never fully proved why — carrier conditions, firmware instability, power issues, "all of the above."

-But the important part is what that forced me to build: online/offline status with a small delay, a map overlay so users wouldn't walk to a dead station, and automatic admin alerts to my phone whenever something happened.
-I didn't plan to build ops tooling.
-The hardware forced it.
+I built online/offline status with a small delay, a map overlay to prevent users from walking to a dead station, and automatic admin alerts to my phone whenever something happened.

 The mobile app: where 80% of my time went

 Backend was familiar.
-Mobile was new, and honestly more fun.
+Mobile was new, challenging and pure fun.

-The app centered around a map: find stations, scan QR, unlock, and track the rental.
-I started with Figma mocks, showed them to a couple of friends who do UI/UX, made fixes, and then started coding.
+I decided to centre the app around a map: find stations, scan QR, unlock, and track the rental.
+I started with Figma mocks, showed them to a couple of friends, made fixes, and then started coding.

-At one point I spent two weeks polishing a splash screen animation: logo appears, grows, fades into the map, other elements appear.
-I proudly showed it to my girlfriend.
+At one point, I spent two weeks polishing a splash screen animation: the logo appears, grows, fades into the map, and other elements appear.
+I proudly launched the empty app in front of my girlfriend after saying I had added a new feature.

 She watched it and said: "Okay… so where is it?"